 Salary differences exist between states, but also within states.
 Salary differences can be impacted by a city’s cost of living and also the type of business.
 Some notable salary differences between states include the following:

 Maryland paid more than other states in all categories including dispensary manager, cannabis extractor, trimmer, and budtender.

 Dispensary managers in Massachusetts and Maryland earn more than managers in Oregon, California, Illinois, or Colorado.
 Maryland dispensary managers earn an average of $75,500 compared to $37,500 earned by dispensary managers in Oregon.

 Master cannabis extractors in North Carolina and California make more than extractors in Pennsylvania and Colorado.
-Master extractors can earn up to $120,000 per year in North Carolina.
+They can earn up to $120,000 per year in North Carolina.

 Master cultivators are paid more in Ohio, Pennsylvania, Massachusetts, California, and Maryland compared to those in Rhode Island, Illinois, Colorado, and Alaska.
-Master grower’s salary in Massachusetts is between $120,000 to $150,000 per year.
+Their salary in Massachusetts is between $120,000 to $150,000 per year.